nicholschm/theodinprojectWiki/OSX-Installation-Guide.md

 ### via Postgres.app:
 The easiest way to get up and running with Postgres is to install [Postgres.App](https://postgresapp.com/) - a nifty program wrapper for PostgreSQL.
 Once downloaded, install the app and run it.

+To log into the psql command line click on the elephant icon in your menu bar and choose **Open Postgres** then double click on the [database icon with your username under it.](https://imgur.com/4wHTwxv.png) Once open, continue with [Database Setup](#database-setup)

 ### via Brew:
 PostgreSQL is also available via Brew package manager.
 Before installing postgres make sure that homebrew is up to date.
 ```